Skullfac3/Skullfac3/README.md

-- 👋 Hi, I’m Erick Baltazar
+- 👋 Hi, I’m Erick Baltazar, I like videogames, technology, electronic music, web design and 3D design.
+- :facepunch: I am self-taught, I like to find solutions, challenges, collaborate with people interested in the field.
 - 👀 I’m interested in learn about new technologies.
-You can see my projects.
-Here on my profyle.
+You can see my projects here on my profyle.
 - 🌱 I’m currently learning...
 - :snake: Python
 - :earth_americas: JS